 - In Page view, select the picture for which you want to create a border.
 The Picture Properties palette appears. - 2.
-Click the Effects tab. - 3.
-In the Border field, specify the thickness of the border.
+Click the Borders tab. - 3.
+Click the Border checkbox to add a border around the picture. - 4.
+Choose a border style from the Line Style drop-down list. - 5.
+Click on the Color icon to open the Color Picker.